 Syracuse, New York, U.S.

 Because the Crandall New Model has so frequently been cited as the most beautiful typewriter ever produced, there have been plenty of individuals who've already pored over it throughout the years.
 So, as I type this, in August of 2018, there really is an infinitesimal amount of history, if any, that I may bring to light.
 So I will quickly cover the main points and write a little about the previous owner of the exquisite example on this page.

-The most frequently discussed mechanical attributes of the New Model are its vertical typesleeve and curved, two-row keyboard.
+The most frequently cited mechanical attributes of the New Model are its vertical typesleeve and curved, two-row keyboard.
 Crandalls were the first typewriters ever to employ a typesleeve in lieu of typebars so that the user could quickly switch between typefaces.
 However, it is the breathtaking ornamentation of the New Model which yields no equal.
 Note the mother-of-pearl inlay, hand-painted floral arrangements and swirling gold embellishments contoured by pinstripe highways.
 The New Model's beauty transcends the world of typewriter collecting, mesmerizing all.

-Why I was as fortunate as to be offered Siegfried's Crandall was truly serendipitous since I never had the opportunity to meet him.
-It's a story that I will gladly share with friends while breaking bread for quite some time.
-But, to make a long story short, I once knew another collector, David Kintzler, who happened to be lifelong friends with Siegfried (see my unused Williams No.4 from the Kintzler collection here).
+Why I was so fortunate to be offered Siegfried's Crandall was nothing less than serendipity since I never actually had the opportunity to meet him.
+It's a tale that I will gladly share with friends over drinks, but, to make a long story short, I once knew another collector, David Kintzler, who happened to be lifelong friends with Siegfried (see my unused Williams No.4 from the Kintzler collection here).
 Lastly, I would like to extend a special thanks M.T. and, in particular, B.S. for all their help (you know who you are).